 The Agreement also includes provisions relating to the elimination of other trade barriers as well as trade-related disciplines including rules of competition, state monopolies and subsidies.
 Moreover, the Agreement contains provisions on the protection of intellectual property, investment, services, current payments and capital movements, government procurement, economic co-operation and institutional and procedural matters.
 The Agreement establishes a Joint Committee which supervises the application of the Agreement and provides for binding arbitration.

-The Agreement consists of a total of 50 Articles, six Annexes (I to VI) and three protocols (A, B and C) covering the following issues:
+The Agreement consists of 50 Articles, six Annexes and three protocols.
+The Agreement covers the following main subjects:

 Rules of Origin